codewithmurali/js-projects/README.md

 # JavaScript30
-This is a JavaScript programming challenge a step-by-step guide to learn JavaScript programming language in 30 days
+This is a JavaScript programming challenge a step-by-step guide to learn JavaScript in 30 days with 30 projects